Inspiring Creative Play and Learning

 Quieter Museum Hours

-If Discovery Gateway visitors need a bit quieter environment when visiting the museum, we recommend attending on Sundays and Mondays or on our Sensory Inclusive Afternoons every month.
+If Discovery Gateway visitors need a bit quieter environment when visiting the museum, we recommend attending on during the later afternoons on weekdays.

 Spanish Language Resources